 What we’ve learned through our diversity work with customers is that they often know data about “what” but not “why.”
 They know that 15% of leaders are women, but they don’t know what the women or under-represented minorities who succeeded had in common, either with each other or their majority colleagues.
 They don’t know what about the demographic, situational, or behavioral/cultural factors had a positive or negative impact on successful outcomes.

 To uncover these factors, we have refined a methodology that helps companies learn what the statistically significant factors for success are.
-We are excited to share an example of what we have learned working with one of the world’s leading consulting companies.
 If you are struggling to hit your diversity goals despite following most, if not all of the best practices, the WeSpire methodology is your key to success in 2021.